ai2023fdcs/ai2023fdcs.github.io/README.md

 # ai2023fdcs.github.io

-This is public repo for Fudan Graduate Subject: Artificial Intelligence, delivered by Zuxuan Wu.
+This is public repo for course: Artificial Intelligence, delivered by Zuxuan Wu.